chainer/chainer/docs/source/contribution.rst

   $ autopep8 --in-place path/to/your/code.py

-The ``flake8`` command lets you know which parts of your code that is not following the style guidelines.
+The ``flake8`` command lets you know parts of your code that are not following the style guidelines.

 Note that ``flake8`` command is not perfect.
 It does not check some of the style guidelines.